Robert Davi: Philanthropy

+served as the face of the charity Save America PAC and has been active in various children’s non-profits.
+He is also a goodwill ambassador for the Saint Pio Foundation.

 Awards and honors

-For his contributions to the Italian community, Davi was enshrined in Toronto's Italian Walk of Fame in 2013.
+For his contributions to the Canadian Italian community, Davi was enshrined in Toronto's Italian Walk of Fame in 2013.

 He was nominated for a Golden Raspberry Award for Worst Supporting Actor for his portrayal of Al Torres in Showgirls (1995).